Brazos County, Texas: Politics

-Unlike most counties that are home to a large university, Brazos County is a Republican stronghold, perhaps reflecting the political views of influential Texas A&M alumni and families of the student body.
+Unlike most counties that are home to a large university, Brazos County is a Republican stronghold.
+The county votes to the right of Texas as a whole, which is also a Republican stronghold.

 No Democratic presidential nominee has carried it since Texas native Lyndon Johnson in his 1964 landslide.
+Only in 1968 and 2020 have Democrats received even 40% of the vote.
+Even Jimmy Carter failed to win 40% of the vote in 1976, despite being the last Democrat to win Texas.

-In 2020, Joe Biden was the first Democrat to win over 40% of its vote since 1968.
+In 2020, Joe Biden was the first Democrat to win over 40% of its vote since 1968, winning 41.43% of the vote.
+This was still well to the right of the state as a whole, as Biden lost the state 46.48-52.06%.